 No, she leaves them sitting in the water, potentially contaminating the water.
 And even though I change the water daily, I may have to change it yet again and wash the bowl.
 (I think they are just bored and I am giving them something entertaining to watch.)

+I do love my cats.
 Regardless of my guilty conscience and the frustrations I sometimes feel, they are the best pets in the world.
-They give me affection, entertainment, companionship (in the bathroom, the bed, the kitchen and the office).
+They give me affection, entertainment, companionship, and warmth (in the bathroom, the bed, the kitchen and the office).

 One night I awoke at 2 in the morning, sick to my stomach and feeling horrible.
-I don’t get sick often but I was miserable.
-I got up and got a cold, wet, wash cloth for my forehead and laid back down.
+I don’t get sick often and haven’t been nauseated in 5 years or more.
+I was miserable.
+I got up and got a cold, wet, washcloth for my forehead and laid back down.
 Sister often sleeps near the head of the bed and Norie sleeps behind my knees.
 But they each lay on either side of my head and purred.
 I don’t know how but within a few minutes I was comfortable and sound asleep.
 These two love me as much as I love them.

 How could I get frustrated with them?
 They are really such great cats to have around.
 Uh oh, I feel another guilt trip coming on.